Senior Associate Director

 Program sponsor: Northwestern

 The Northwestern Public Health in Mexico program gives students insight into Mexico’s public health system.
 Students will have the opportunity to spend six weeks in Mexico City, followed by two weeks in Mérida, studying the social, cultural, and political determinants of health in Mexico City and the Yucatán.
-Students will learn about the outcomes and challenges of healthcare reform since the beginning of the twenty-first century and in light of the country’s increasing migrant population.
-In addition to public health courses, students enroll in a Spanish language and history and culture course, which introduce students to the rich history, language, traditions, and customs of Mexico through excursions to Mexico City’s famous boroughs Xochimilco and Coyoacan, the pyramids of pre-Colombian cities Teotihuacan and Chichen Itza, and urban and rural health facilities offer additional opportunities to engage with local communities and cultures.
+Students will learn about the outcomes and challenges of healthcare reform, as well as programs and policies intended to address health inequalities among Mexico's diverse communities.
+In addition to public health courses, students enroll in a Spanish language and a Mexican history and culture course, which introduce them to the rich history, language, traditions, and customs of Mexico.
+Visits to Mexico City’s famous boroughs of Xochimilco and Coyoacan, the pyramids of pre-Colombian cities Teotihuacan and Chichen Itza, and urban and rural health facilities offer additional opportunities to engage with local communities and cultures.

 This program offers a set curriculum, as follows:

 In Mexico City through the Universidad Panamericana:

 Health care systems are responsible for the provision of services aimed at maintaining and/or recovering the health of the population they serve.
 Key elements to evaluate the efficiency of health care systems are quality, equity, and financial protection.
 Health care systems vary from country to country, but invariably are under enormous pressure due to the high prevalence of chronic, non-communicable conditions, such as diabetes, cardiovascular disease, cancer, and chronic pulmonary diseases; the progressive aging of the population; and the introduction of new and expensive medical technologies.
 This course is designed to introduce students to the Mexican health care system and policy, as well as the unique challenge of chronic, non-communicable diseases.